AaltoSciComp/git-data/README.rst

 We start by using Allas as the built-in, with automatic configuration.
 This avoids the need to do our own configuration.

 Target audience
 ---------------

-User Alpha wants to add data files to their (existing) git repository, and have all data available everywhere by default.
+User **Alpha** wants to add data files to their (existing) git repository, and have all data available everywhere by default.
+(This is the git-data default)

-User Bravo wants to add large files to their existing git repository, but explicitely choose what data is available on each checkout, but *all* data is always stored in Allas.
+User **Bravo** wants to add large files to their existing git repository, but explicitely choose what data is available on each checkout, but *all* data is always stored in Allas.
+(To enable this automation, run ``git annex wanted . present`` in a repository).

 Example use case